 You have to clear the area before you start removing the hedges.
-Using a rake, remove weeds, fallen foliage and branches, and other shrubs.
+Using a rake, remove weeds, fallen foliage, branches, and other shrubs.
 If the hedges in the area are very small, you can manually remove them by grabbing firmly near the roots and exerting effort in pulling them out.
 Discard after removal.

 Step 2: Chop off the branch of the hedge

 For medium-to-large hedges, work from the outside going in.
 Using your shears, chop off the branch of the hedge until you reach close to the base.
 If the hedge you are cutting has a height of about four to five feet, it is best to chop the top using a branch shear.
-Be careful in using the shears as these are sharp objects that can injure you if not used properly.
+Be careful in using the shears as these sharp objects can injure you if not used properly.